Skip to content

 Signal Hill and Lion's Head are popular launch sites that offer incredible views of the city and the coastline.
 No experience is required, as you'll be accompanied by an experienced tandem pilot who will guide you throughout the flight.

-(If you’re a certified solo paragliding pilot, reach out to Werner for more information on where to fly!)
+(If you want a recommendation for a tandem flight or you’re a certified solo paragliding pilot, reach out to Werner for more information on where to fly!)

 Kayaking